โค๏ธโ€๐ŸฉนIntro to Public Health

 Community-Centered Approaches

 These strategies recognize that health is shaped by social context and collective action.
-The principle here is that sustainable change requires community ownership—interventions designed with communities, not just for them.
+Sustainable change requires community ownership, meaning interventions designed with communities, not just for them.

 Community-Based Interventions

-• Participatory design engages local populations in identifying their own health needs and co-creating solutions
+• Participatory design engages local populations in identifying their own health needs and co-creating solutions.
+This is sometimes called community-based participatory research (CBPR) when it involves a formal research component.

 • Cultural tailoring adapts programs to fit the specific social, cultural, and linguistic context of each community